vippsas/vipps-order-management-api/vipps-order-management-api.md

 ### Mandatory use case

-If you as a merchant does not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assisted Content Monitoring.
+If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assisted Content Monitoring.

 In order to comply with Vipps Assisted Content Monitoring all transactions must be posted to the Order Management receipts functionality described in the [Receipts](#receipts) section.